 Copper is a valuable material and therefore cables are in general returned for recycling.
-In 2009 recycled copper met 45,7% of Europe's copper demand.
+In 2009 recycled copper met 45,7% of Europe's copper demand12.
 In this process PVC insulation is separated mechanically from copper with shredders and granulators.
 The main purpose is to recover the valuable copper but when transport cost are economically viable PVC insulation is also sold for recycling.
-Recycling of PVC is done with Vinyloop technology.
-The main purpose is to recover the valuable copper by Solvay's R&D centre in Brussels and awarded patent rights in 1998.
+Recycling of PVC is done with Vinyloop technology13.
+The main purpose is to recycle PVC from cable insulation and other scrap materials.
+The technology was developed by Solvay's R&D centre in Brussels and awarded patent rights in 1998.
 The process uses the total solubility of PVC in solvents to separate the PVC from other components in the scrap.